-Extended 'short-time' work benefits
+Extended short-time work benefits

 Short-time work is an established instrument to avoid dismissals.
 Where employers, in response to a lack of work that is temporary, unavoidable and owing to economic reasons or force majeure, agree with their works council or, in their absence, their employees to reduce working hours to less than 90 per cent of the normal hours for at least one-third of the employees in the business or a business department, the Federal Employment Agency provides short-time work pay to the affected employees.
-Short-time work pay amounts to 60 or, if the employee lives with a child, 67 per cent of the loss in net pay resulting from the reduction in working hours, subject to a cap on underlying gross pay of $\mathfrak{S}6,900$ per month.
+Short-time work pay amounts to 60 or, if the employee lives with a child, 67 per cent of the loss in net pay resulting from the reduction in working hours, subject to a cap on underlying gross pay of $\ref{eq:7,100}$ per month.

-A government regulation of 25 March 2020 that applies until 31 December 2020 modified the terms and conditions for short-time work pay in four respects:
+A government regulation of 25 March 2020 that has been extended until 31 December 2021 modifies the terms and conditions for short-time work pay in four respects:

-- the one-third threshold was reduced to 10 per cent of the employees; - employees will not be required to accrue negative hours to avoid short-time work. - while employers must continue to pay all social security contributions, including the employee share, on 80 per cent of the loss in walter.ahrens@morganlewis.com
+- the one-third threshold was reduced to 10 per cent of the employees; - employees will not be required to accrue negative hours to avoid short-time work; - while employers must continue to pay all social security contributions, including the employee share, on 80 per cent of the loss in gross pay, the Federal Employment Agency will reimburse them for all of these contributions until 30 June 2021 and for half of them from 1 July through 31 December 2021; and - the scheme is also available to recruitment agencies and their staff.